From: Friday, November 3, 2023

 4 Star, Luxury

-The Tuxon has an outdoor swimming pool and rooms with free WiFi, the rooms come with a desk and a TV.
+The Tuxon has an outdoor swimming pool and rooms with free WiFi access.
+At the hotel, the rooms come with a desk and a TV.
 The private bathroom is fitted with free toiletries.
-Guest rooms at The Tuxon feature air conditioning, a wardrobe and a terrace.
+Guest rooms at The Tuxon feature air conditioning and a wardrobe.

 AC Hotel Tucson